Duke BTE Curriculum & Courses

 3. Kewaunee Lectures

 All students seeking a CBTE certificate must participate in the Kewaunee Lecture each year.
-This includes presenting a poster during the poster session, attending the lecture and going to the awards dinner.
+This includes presenting a poster during the poster session, attending the lecture and going to the awards ceremony.

 4. Responsible Research Training